valkey-io/valkey-rfc/HFE.md

-## Overview
+## Abstract

 The open-source Valkey community, recognized the growing need for fine-grained control over hash object metadata by introducing Hash Field Expiration (HFE), a feature that allows setting time-to-live (TTL) for individual fields within hash objects.
 Driven by customer requests for more precise data management and inspired by Redis Ltd.'s recent introduction, We introduce an approach focusing on memory efficiency and performance while maintaining existing user experiences.
-The solution involves implementing two expiration mechanisms: lazy expiration, which releases fields when accessed, and a background cron job that scans and expires volatile objects.
+The solution involves implementing two expiration mechanisms: lazy expiration, which releases items when accessed, and a background cron job that scans and expires volatile items.
 By developing an efficient active expiry mechanism, we aim to reduce cron cycle times and minimize tail latency, ultimately providing developers with granular control over data lifecycle management.
 The implementation also prioritizes API compatibility with existing Redis clients, enabling seamless migration and adoption for users seeking more sophisticated hash object management capabilities.

+## Motivation

+Introducing field-level expiration for data structures like hashes and sets in Valkey would significantly enhance its flexibility and applicability in modern application architectures.
+Many use cases—such as session management, per-user rate limits, temporary access rights, feature store toggles, and short-lived membership in groups—require storing multiple items within a single Valkey key, where each item has its own independent expiration time.
+Currently, Valkey supports expiration only at the key level, which forces developers to either fragment data across multiple keys or implement complex application-side logic to simulate item-level TTLs.
+This increases operational overhead, complicates data access patterns, and undermines the simplicity Valkey is known for.
+Native support for field or member expiration within hashes and sets would streamline data modeling, reduce maintenance burdens, and enable more efficient memory usage and access control in real-time systems.

+Sub-Items expiration was introduced in several Redis-compatible forks including [Keydb](https://docs.keydb.dev/blog/2019/10/21/blog-post/), [Dragonfly](https://www.dragonflydb.io/docs/command-reference/hashes/hsetex), [Redis](https://redis.io/blog/hash-field-expiration-architecture-and-benchmarks/) and [TairHash module ](https://github.com/tair-opensource/TairHash).
+In order to unblock workloads which are utilizing this logic we would like valkey to offer a similar ability.

+## Design considerations

-## Requirements
+### Requirements

 * Support Redis compatible API to set, get and manipulate Hash field TTL.
 * Support both Lazy and active expiry mechanisms for Hash field expirations.